1-Platform/op-components/packages/opc-timeline/README.md

 - Sets the active state to the given number

 ### variant
-- Input: The following strings
 - default
+  - By default the variant attribute would be set to the string "default" which would have all the steps without the side arrows
 - compact
-- By default the variant attribute would be set to the string "default" which would have all the steps without the side arrows
   - The compact view has side arrows which scroll after clicking on them in their respective direction

 ---
 ## Themes